faelys/markup-ada/README.md

 of item elements.
 This is also an example of a parser procedure that require an extra parameter, so that the parser knows that renderer elements are to be used only for ordered lists.

+# Limitations #

+Currently the library can only deal with standard `String` and containers derived from it.
+This means in particular that the maximum text size is determined by platform-dependent `Standard.Integer`, and that input is processed as a sequence of ISO-8859-1 characters.

+Since usual lightweight markup languages only involve ASCII constructions, and usual output formats copy directly the text from input, encoding isn't much of a problem.
+For example, even if the Markdown-to-HTML translator sees `Ã©` instead of `é`, the same bytes are valid UTF-8 in the output.

+However renderer for more complex format, or subtler processing (e.g. involving text width or fixed-width-font vertical alignment, that might pose serious problems in the future.